cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 Someone write this eh?

-# Configure BOSH Director

-[NOTE]
-The current `chef-solo` based installer is being re-written as a mini-bosh instance.

-To install BOSH into an infrastructure we currently assume that the target VMs have been created.

-TODO: check if we can provide vm_builder instructions for creating and
-//uploading these to IaaS.

-		~/projects/deployments/mycloud/cloud
-		  assets/
-		    director/
-		      director.yml.erb       	 <1>
-		      chef.rb                    <2>
-		      config.yml                 <3>

-	cd ~/projects/bosh/chef_deployer
-	rake install

-	cd ~/projects/bosh/release
-	chef_deployer deploy ~/projects/deployments/mycloud/cloud

 # BOSH CLI [bosh_cli]

 The BOSH command line interface is used to interact with the BOSH director to perform actions on the cloud.
 For the most recent documentation on its functions, [install bosh][bosh_install] and simply type `bosh`.
 Usage: